If these FAQ don't give you an answer to your query, you can contact us on firstname.lastname@example.org

 What is your cancellation policy?

-Should you wish to cancel your subscription, you are able to do so within 7 days of payment.
+Should you wish to cancel your subscription, you are able to do so within 14 days of payment.
+See more about your right to cancel in section 7 ("Cancellation by you") in the course terms and conditions.
 Please contact us should you wish to cancel your subscription.

 Can I access the modules on my tablet or mobile device?